sulu/sulu-docs/cookbook/dump-sitemap.rst

     bin/websiteconsole sulu:website:dump-sitemap

-If you use the ``{host}`` replacer in your webspace url configuration make sure you have the symfony `router context`_ parameter configured.
+If you use the ``{host}`` replacer in your webspace url configuration make sure you have the Symfony ``default_uri`` configured.
 Have also a look at the official Symfony Documentation about `Generating URLs in Commands`_.

 .. code-block:: yaml